-This topic contains 4 replies, has 1 voice, and was last updated by Denys Trofimchuk 3 years, 5 months ago.
+- This topic has 4 replies, 1 voice, and was last updated 4 years, 5 months ago by Denys Trofimchuk.

 I often rely on the same couple of examples to explain the types of insights that behavioral science can generate.
 Depending on the person, I’ll give a more or less complex answer: